• Skip to primary navigation

 This is what you need to make this dip (full amounts in the recipe card at the bottom of this post):

-• Shredded Chicken - I like to smoke some chicken quarters first and shred them.
+• Shredded Chicken - I like to smoke and shred chicken quarters first.
 If you're short on time, you can buy a whole rotisserie chicken at the store and shred that instead.

 One of the reasons I like making this dip is because it's very easy to make.
 Once you have all of your ingredients, it just takes a few minutes to prepare and throw on the smoker.

-In a large mixing bowl combine all of the ingredients.
-I like to combine the wet ingredients and the bbq rub first, and then start adding in the drier ingredients like the shredded chicken and cheeses.
-Mix the ingredients with your mixer and then set off to the side.
+In a large mixing bowl, combine all of the ingredients.
+I like to combine the wet ingredients and the BBQ rub first, then add drier ingredients like shredded chicken and cheese.
+Mix the ingredients with your mixer, by hand, or with a spoon until well combined.

 Smoking Buffalo Chicken Dip

-smoked buffalo chicken dip recipe in a bread bowl with carrots
+The Best smoked buffalo chicken dip in skillet with toppings.

-I like to eat this smoked buffalo chicken dip recipe with carrots and celery, but it's great with other veggies too, and of course, it's fantastic with bread.
+Top with some chopped green onions if desired, and serve hot.
+I like to eat this smoked buffalo chicken dip recipe with carrots and celery, but it's great with other veggies, too, and of course, it's fantastic with bread.

 Print Pin